2nd suspect charged with first-degree murder in January shooting

 GREENSBORO — A second suspect has been charged with first-degree murder in the January shooting of Michael Antown Hemphill.

 At 12:22 a.m. on Jan.
-25, police responded to 3200 block of Yanceyville Street in reference to a shooting.
-Officers located a conscious gunshot victim with serious injury.
+25, police responded to the 3200 block of Yanceyville Street in reference to a shooting.
+Officers found a conscious gunshot victim with serious injury.
 He was transported to a local hospital for treatment.

 The victim was identified as Michael Antown Hemphill, 46, of Greensboro.
 He later died from his injuries.

-Anyone with information about this incident is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.
-Citizens can also download the mobile P3tips app for Apple or Android phones to submit a mobile tip, or go to P3tips.com to submit a web tip.
+Anyone with information is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.
+People can also submit tips via the P3tips app or website at P3tips.com.
 All tips to Crime Stoppers are completely anonymous.